Xaxetrov/OSCAR/README.md

 ### How to create an Gym environment ?

-To use the custom made environement you need to import the following package:
+To use the custom made environment you need to import the following package:

     import oscar.env